skip to content

 Once you have progressed successfully from the entry level programme you can apply to work in one of the many specialist units such as cyber crime, fire arms, fraud squad, traffic and more.
 Career progression within the ranks of the Police is managed within the guidelines set down in the promotion process framework.

-The BlueLineJobs website has a useful breakdown of different roles in the Police.
+There is a useful breakdown of different roles in the Police on the Joining the Police website.

 What to do next